Engineering and Applied Science

 - PhD – Master's degree in an appropriate area of study (applicant’s rank in class, referees’ assessments, general performance through previous academic programs, and availability of supervisors will all be considered)

-Graduate diploma (Safety and Risk)
+Graduate diploma (Communications)

 PhD (Civil, Computer, Electrical, Mechanical, Ocean and Naval, Oil and Gas, Process)